APPLITICS/lifematrix-deck-automation/README.md

 #### Core Logic

-* Map values to a consistent bar chart format
+* Plot grouped bar chart by mapping `legend_labels` and `values`
-* Add optional reference line(s) if needed
+* Use `NA` to control empty visual slots where needed

 #### Open Questions

-* Can all bar chart variants be encapsulated in this logic?
+* Can all bar chart variations be captured with this approach?
-* What about edge-case slides like 56?
+* What’s the best way to handle exceptions?
+Are they different type of graphs? _TBD with Sari_.

 ---